grez911/chicken-puzzle/README.md

 > In a barn, 100 chicks sit peacefully in a circle.
 Suddenly, each chick randomly pecks the chick immediately to its left or right.
 What is the expected number of unpecked chicks?

 When I first heard this problem I thought this way: "The maximum number of pecked chickens is 100 (in case each chicken pecks his left neighbour) and the minimum is 50 (if they pecks each other in pairs).
-So the avarage number of pecked chickens is in the middle -- 75, and 25 unpecked chikens is expected".
+So the average number of pecked chickens is in the middle -- 75, and 25 unpecked chikens is expected".

 But let's prove it.
 How?
 By running 100000 rounds of simulation, of course!